heclak/community-a4e-c/README.md

   - Operational-era USN and USMC liveries now have a customized, well-worn LAU-10 launcher.
 - **Weapons and Loadouts:**
 - **Quality of Life:**
-  - Input options from across the module for mouse buttons.
+  - Input options across the module can now be bound to mouse buttons.
   - Single and else inputs for AN/ARN-52 TACAN Mode switch.
+  - Single and else inputs for Throttle Position Lock.
   - Single inputs for the Canopy Lever. *(thanks Tanuki44)*
-  - Single and else inputs for Throttle Position Lock.
   - When the aircraft has power, the Seat Adjustment Switch to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
 - **Sounds:**
   - Seat adjustment hydraulic motor.